Blaize-Egelhof/P4-Genepool/README.md

            - As a first-time visitor, I can conveniently view the various partnerships Genepool has formed by exploring the visually appealing carousel feature.

         5. **Client Testimonials:**
-           - As a first-time visitor, I can quickly access Google Reviews left by previous clients.
+           - As a first-time visitor, I can quickly view Reviews left by previous clients.
 This provides valuable insights into the experiences of others and helps me gauge the quality of services offered by Genepool.

    - #### Returning Visitor Goals

 1.  **Efficient Contact:**  - As a returning visitor, I want to quickly reach out to Genepool.
 Utilizing the "Get in Contact" feature allows me to efficiently access contact details for any follow-up inquiries or additional information.
 2.  **Streamlined Service Review:**  - As a returning visitor, I aim to easily review the various services offered by Genepool.
 The straightforward navigation ensures a seamless process to explore and stay informed about the available services.
 3.   **Staying Updated on Partnerships:**  - As a returning visitor, I'm interested in staying updated on the partnerships Genepool has formed.
 Leveraging the carousel feature allows me to conveniently view any new collaborations or developments.
- 4.  **Checking for Updates:**  - As a returning visitor, I seek any updates or changes in the website's content and appearance.
-The dynamic nature of the platform, editable by staff, ensures that I am always informed about the latest developments.
+4.  **Checking for Updates:**  - As a returning visitor, I seek any updates or changes to the quote requests,callback requests and tickets Ive opened.
- 5.  **Reviewing Client Feedback:**  - As a returning visitor, I want to revisit Google Reviews from previous clients to reaffirm the reputation and reliability of Genepool's services.
-Quick access to client testimonials helps me make informed decisions based on others' experiences.

 -   ### ***Design***